palnilisvi27863/basketrandom/README.md

-Rod Laver is the only player to have won the Grand Slam (all four major titles) twice, in 1962 and 1969.
+Hakeem Olajuwon is the only player in NBA history to win the NBA MVP, Defensive Player of the Year, and NBA Finals MVP awards in the same season (1993-1994).